 As a ransomware attack, it probably failed because its revenue (10.000 dollars) was insignificant compared to the size of the attack and the know-how used.

-If the aim of the attack was to cause extensive disturbances, the attack was probably successful as there are still some victims trying to restore the full of their systems.
+If the goal of the attack was to cause widespread disturbances, the attack was probably successful as there are still some victims trying to restore the full functionality of their systems.

-In the case of WannaCry and Petya / NotPetya, any analysis can be challenged.
+In the case of WannaCry and Petya/NotPetya, each analysis can be disputed.
 What was the real motive and what was the real purpose of the attack.

-Quite often Infosec community responses start with "maybe" or "probably", and sometimes there is "depend on." exactly what is happening, as with previous attacks.
+Very often her answers Infosec They start with "maybe" or "probably", and sometimes there is "it depends."
+Such responses are clearly inadequate when an attack disrupts the whole world and of course shows that the security community is weak in reading exactly what is happening, as was the case with previous attacks.

 On the other hand, the attackers have a huge arsenal of tools that can help them increase their ability to conceal their true purpose.